kLabUM/rrcf/docs/taxi.md

 # Anomaly detection on NYC Taxi Data

 In this example, we use RRCF to detect anomalies in the NYC taxi dataset (available as part of the Numenta anomaly benchmark [here](https://github.com/numenta/NAB/tree/master/data/realKnownCause)).
+This dataset is also available in the `/resources` directory in the `rrcf` repo.

 We also compare the results of RRCF to results obtained using Isolation Forest.

 ## Loading and labeling the data

 First, we load the data and add labels to known anomaly events.
+Note that the `nyc_taxi.csv` dataset must be available in the current directory.

 ```python
 import numpy as np